UseKeyp/oauth2-server-redwood/README.md

 ## Demo 📙

-In this demo, its important to note that this is an unusual case, and the login could be accomplished with normal username/password.
-However, here the server is wrapping the user's Discord account with its own account (double authentication).
+In the example gif above, its important to note that the server is wrapping the user's Discord account with its own account (double authentication).
+The flow could also just use normal username/password.
 ## Developing

 Here's the user-agent flow for a standard node-oidc-provider.
 Note ours is slightly modified, since we use our Redwood app UI for the login and consent screens.